Rairangpur: History

-The first mention of Rairangpur (then Bamanghati) is found during Mughal rule in Mayurbhanj, which began in 1592 under the rule of Subahdar of Bengal Sa'id Khan.
+The first mention of Rairangpur (then Bamanghati) is found during Mughal rule in Mayurbhanj, which began in 1592 under the rule of the Subahdar of Bengal Sa'id Khan.
 According to accounts by Raja Man Singh, there was a fort located at Bamanghati, among other places in the state.
 However, the earliest map of Bamanghati is found in the Map of Bengal and Bahar, 1781 by James Rennel.

 Towards the end of March, 1866, the people of the Bamanghati pargana revolted against the rule of Srinath Bhanja Deo for his inability to handle the Na Anka Durbikhya famine of 1866, which was suppressed by the Maharaja's administration shortly after.

 Rairangpur Garh was founded by Madhabdas Narendra Mohapatra in 1878 during the rule of Krushna Chandra Bhanjadeo.

 In late 1918, Bamanghati was officially renamed after Rairangpur Garh as Rairangapur.

 In 1919, Rairangpur became the headquarters of the Bamanghaty subdivision, replacing Bahalda.

 The Mayurbhanj princely state influenced Rairangpur's culture and politics from the 11th century up until its accession to the Dominion of India in 1949.

 On 24 April 1960, the Rairangpur Notified Area Council (NAC) was formed with 15 wards.